 The title may contain any non-ASCII characters other than double quotes and cannot exceed 250 characters.

 To set the value of a Visitor ID, you must first add an enrichment.

 Use the following steps to add an enrichment:

 A rule condition provides additional control over when an enrichment occurs.
 You can use pre-defined rules from the system or create your own custom rules.

-Adding a new Rule via the Enrichments dialog box automatically applies it to the Enrichment.
+Adding a new rule using the Enrichments dialog automatically applies it to the enrichment.